brysontyrrell/Project-Voltron/readme.md

 ![Component Diagrams](WebhookReceiver/WebhookReceiver.png)

 ### Slack Notification
-- Attach to a Webhook Processor to send notifications to a Slack channel.
+- Attach to a Webhook Receiver to send notifications to a Slack channel.
 - Events can be filtered to prevent notifications.

 ![Component Diagrams](SlackNotification/SlackNotification.png)